benjaminion/upgrading-ethereum-book/src/book.md

 Updates the state from its current slot up to the given slot number assuming that all the intermediate slots are empty (that they do not contain blocks).
 Iteratively calls [`process_slot()`](#def_process_slot) to apply the empty slot state-transition.

 This is where epoch processing is triggered when required.
-Empty slot processing is extremely light weight, but any epoch transitions that need to be preocessed require the full rewards and penalties, and justification&ndash;finalisation apparatus.
+Empty slot processing is extremely light weight, but any epoch transitions that need to be processed require the full rewards and penalties, and justification&ndash;finalisation apparatus.

 Used by: [`state_transition()`](#def_state_transition).